-Banks must adopt Statement No. 125 for Call Report purposes in the first quarter of 1997, except for those provisions that have been deferred until 1998.
-Glossary entries for "Transfers of financial assets," "Extinguishments of liabilities," and "Servicing assets and liabilities," which provide a summary of relevant provisions of this new accounting standard, are included in the update pages for the Call Report instruction books that are being distributed to all banks as part of these March 31, 1997, Call Report materials.
+Banks must adopt Statement No. 125 for Call Report purposes as of January 1, 1997, except for those provisions that have been deferred until 1998.
+Thus, each bank should ensure that it prepares its June 30, 1997, Call Report in accordance with the applicable provisions of this accounting standard.
+Glossary entries for "Transfers of financial assets," "Extinguishments of liabilities," and "Servicing assets and liabilities," which provide a summary of relevant provisions of this new accounting standard, were included in the update pages for the Call Report instruction books that were distributed to all banks as part of the March 31, 1997, Call Report materials.
 Banks are encouraged to consult with their outside accountants for assistance in implementing Statement No. 125.